 More Wi-Fi networks than previous Orbis, including two additional virtual SSIDs

-No web-based Remote Management, few free features, Mobile app (with a login account and even subscriptions) are required to be useful
+No web-based Remote Management, few free features; mobile app (with a login account and even subscriptions) is required to be useful

 Rigid Multi-Gig ports' roles, few Multi-Gig ports

-The 2nd 5GHz-band is unavailable to clients even with wired backhauls, no 160MHz channel width on 5GHz
+The 2nd 5GHz band is unavailable to clients even with wired backhaul; no 160MHz channel width on 5GHz

 Limited Wi-Fi customization, bulky design

 ZenWiFi Pro ET12 vs Orbi RBKE960: Which to get

 First, you should consider either of these two if you have a broadband connection that's 500Mbps or faster.
 Folks with slower Internet should get something more affordable instead.

 While either will work in a fully wireless configuration, in this case, the Orbi has the edge over the former in terms of reliability, thanks to its dedicated backhaul band.